Meat Products of India: Competency

-In tune with the varied demands of the market, the above range of products are available in different weights and quantity in poly packings and cans.
+In tune with the varied demands of the market, the above range of products are available in different weights and quantity in poly packings.

-Meat Products of India Ltd. is a Kerala Government owned company engaged in production and marketing of various meat and meat products derived from pork, beef, chicken, muton, rabbit and quails.
-It holds MFPO Licence No.1 under A. The products are manufactured under strict veterinary supervision from selected animals free from zoonotic disease.
+Meat Products of India Ltd. is a Kerala Government owned company engaged in production and marketing of various meat and meat products derived from pork, buffalo, chicken, muton, rabbit, duck and quails.
+It holds FSSAI, ISO and HACCP certification.
+The products are manufactured under strict veterinary supervision from selected animals free from zoonotic disease.
 MPI products are available with all leading supermarkets and cold storages throughout Kerala and other states.